CLASSY VIII: Exploring the Source of Ionization with UV ISM diagnostics in local High-$z$ Analogs: UV diagnostic diagrams

 Also \citet{hirschmann19} proposed line separators to classify the main ionization mechanisms for the C3He2-O3He2 diagnostic plot, obtained from synthetic emission line ratios computed by coupling \citetalias{gutkin16} and \citetalias{feltre16} models with high-resolution cosmological zoom-in simulations of massive galaxies.
-However, according to their AGN-Composite and Composite-SF separators (that we do not report in Fig.~\ref{fig:diagnostic-f16} for clarity reasons), all our star-forming targets would be classified as composite. \citet{hirschmann19} also compared their simulated galaxies with observations of AGN and star-forming galaxies, finding generally good agreement with their classification, although the local and high-$z$ low-metallicity galaxies they took into account were located mainly in the composite region as we find for the CLASSY galaxies.
-Hence, we conclude that alongside low-metallicity galaxies, the \citet{hirschmann19} composite region also hosts star-forming galaxies with more ``extreme'' high-$z$ characteristics that are typical of our sample.
+However, according to \citet{hirschmann19} AGN-Composite and Composite-SF separators (that we do not report in Fig.~\ref{fig:diagnostic-f16} for clarity reasons), {all the CLASSY galaxies} would be classified as composite. \citet{hirschmann19} also compared their simulated galaxies with observations of AGN and star-forming galaxies, finding generally good agreement with their classification. {However,} the local and high-$z$ low-metallicity galaxies that they {overplotted to their diagnostic diagrams ended up in the composite region as well}.
+Hence, we conclude that the \citet{hirschmann19} {composite region also hosts star-forming galaxies with more ``extreme'' high-$z$ characteristics that are typical of our sample}.

-Overall, we conclude that the C3He2-O3He2 represents a better diagnostic diagram than the C3He2-C4He2, since it is able to clearly separate (up to solar metallicities) AGN and shocks, which are located in different locii with respect to star-forming dominated emission.
+Overall, we conclude that C3He2-O3He2 represents a better diagnostic diagram than C3He2-C4He2, since it is able to clearly separate (up to solar metallicities) {the different mechanisms, with AGN showing lower \oiiiuv/\heii\ than shocks, while SF dominated emission shows higher \ciii/\heii}.
 Moreover, all the CLASSY galaxies, even the most metal-poor SBS~0335-052~E and I\,Zw\,18, are covered by the SF grids and do not overlap with the AGN or shock grids.